Treehopper/SimpleEclipseViewer/README.md

 the API makes you jump through hoops.
 Especially if you want to use such features in combination.
 SimpleEclipseViewer tries to fix this.

-Download from p2 update site
+Install from p2 update site
 ===================
 http://p2.hohenegger.eu/eu.hohenegger.emfviewer